rish-1412/Fifa_World_Cup_Analysis_Dashboard/README.md

 ✨ Used **Power Query Editor** to import, clean, and transform raw data into structured formats for analysis.

-✨ Used DAX queries to clean and uncover hidden insights given inside the data.
+✨ Used **DAX** queries to clean and uncover hidden insights given inside the data.

-✨ Extracted relationships within different tab;es within the data using **data modelling**.
+✨ Extracted relationships within different tables within the data using **data modelling**.